DManuel010/Syntel-Website/README.md

 		This will update your local repository's history with your current changes.
 		Always remember to add a commit message.

-	5) "git push origin master"
+	5) "git push origin <branch>"
-		This will update the remote branch with your changes to be seen and pulled by everyone else on the project.
+		This will update the remote branch with your changes.

+	6) Once you feel that your branch changes are working and substantial, go to the project on Github.com and click the button labeled "new pull request".
+Set the base to 'master' and 'compare' to your branch.

+	7) Review your changes, make sure there are no conflicts detected, and submit the Pull Request.

+	8) As the project owner, I will review the PR and will either accept it or make comments on it for further changes.
+After changes are made, the PR will be automatically updated, and then closed once completed.

 	NOTE:  As long as you are within the project repo and have already done Step 1 (checkout).
 			Anytime you make changes you just have to repeat Steps 2 to 5.